Housing Programs

 To apply for the Housing Choice Voucher Program, please print out the application below and upon completion, bring it into our office, mail it to our PO Box 283 address, drop it in the drop box just outside our office door, or email your application to hcv@huronhousingauthority.com.

-Assistance Estimator Download Application en Español Karen A Good Place to Live Current Participant Forms
+Assistance Estimator Download Application en Español A Good Place to Live Current Participant Forms

 Sources: “Section 8 Information.”
 Section 8 Information.
 N.p., n.d.
 Web.
 09 Oct.
 2013.